ismo-karkkainen/openapi-sourcetools/README.md

 multiple API documents to avoid information duplication.
 Also applies to adding health check path or similar.

+## openapi-modifypaths

+Takes a document and allows, adding, deleting, or replacing path prefixes.

 ## openapi-processpaths

 Splits paths into parts that are fixed or have a variable.
 Paths that do not